Awning.com Review Overseas Investor: Julie Prochasson

-Julie didn’t win her first offer with Awning, but Humberto, her client advisor, was ready with another one when the buyer got cold feet.
+Julie didn’t win her first offer with Awning, but Humberto, her agent, was ready with another one when the buyer got cold feet.

 Like many investors that work with Awning, Julie opted to rate shop multiple lenders and Humberto helped her find a better rate through one of the partner lenders.